BongBaesa/WaterDeliveryPortfolio/README.md

 # **Online Water Delivery Interface**

 ## **Project Overview**

-This project is an **older web development project** originally created as a final project.
-While it remains largely unchanged, some minor improvements have been made to enhance its functionality and structure.
-The system provides an online platform where users can view and order water delivery services through a dynamic webpage.
-The interface includes interactive elements, images, and essential information for users.
+This is an **old web project** made for a final school project.
+It is a simple system where users can order water delivery online.
+The website has images, information, and a login system for users.
+Some small improvements have been made, but the core features remain the same.

-## **Programming Languages and Tools Used**
+## **Technologies Used**
-- **PHP** – Backend development for handling form submissions and database operations.
+- **PHP** – Handles forms and connects to the database.
-- **CSS** – Styling for responsiveness and user-friendly design.
+- **CSS** – Styles the webpage.
-- **HTML** – Markup structure of the webpage.
+- **HTML** – Builds the webpage structure.
-- **MySQL** – Database for storing user credentials and order data.
+- **MySQL** – Stores user accounts and orders.
-- **XAMPP** – Local development environment for testing.
+- **XAMPP** – Used for testing the project locally.

 ## **Features**
-- **Dynamic Webpage** – Displays relevant content, images, and interactive elements for water delivery services.
+- **Simple Online Ordering** – Users can see and order water delivery.
-- **User Authentication** – Allows users to register and log in securely, with credentials stored in a MySQL database.
+- **User Login System** – Users can create an account and log in.
-- **PDO for Database Interaction** – Utilizes PHP Data Objects (PDO) for secure and efficient database operations.
+- **Secure Database** – Uses PDO to safely store and get data.

+This project was made for practice and learning but still works as a basic online ordering system.